DioxusLabs/dioxus/docs/guide/src/en/describing_ui/component_props.md

 There are 2 flavors of Props structs:
 - Owned props:
   - Don't have an associated lifetime
-  - Implement `PartialEq`, allowing for memoization (if the props don't change, Dioxus won't re-render the component)
+  - Implement `PartialEq`, allow for memoization (if the props don't change, Dioxus won't re-render the component)
 - Borrowed props:
   - [Borrow](https://doc.rust-lang.org/beta/rust-by-example/scope/borrow.html) from a parent component
   - Cannot be memoized due to lifetime constraints